vitwit/zk-multisig/simapp/gnarkcli/README.md

 ## Circuits

-The new `gnark` module is designed to work with arbitrary circuits defined by users.
+The new `gnark` module is designed to work with arbitrary circuits defined by users off-chain.
 The only thing it takes in are serialized bytes of the circuit's keys and constraint system.
 This means users can play with new circuits without having to recompile the main chain binary or update the chain (!).
 Of course since we use groth16 for now they need to do a trusted setup for each new circuit.

+There are two example circuits, [`crypto/keys/gnark/eddsa`](https://github.com/informalsystems/cosmos-sdk/blob/gnark50/crypto/keys/gnark/eddsa/eddsa.go#L35) and [`crypto/keys/gnark/password`](https://github.com/informalsystems/cosmos-sdk/blob/gnark50/crypto/keys/gnark/password/password.go#L23).
-There is an example circuit in [`crypto/keys/gnark/eddsa`](https://github.com/informalsystems/cosmos-sdk/blob/gnark50/crypto/keys/gnark/eddsa/eddsa.go#L35).
-It's a simple eddsa signature from a single key.
+The `eddsa` circuit does a simple eddsa signature verification from a single key, using an eddsa pubkey built into the circuit.
 This has the same functionality as a normal SDK signature, except the underlying public key is never revealed, and instead of verifying the eddsa signature directly on chain, a zero knowledge proof of the eddsa signature verification is verified instead.
+The `password` circuit just checks that you know some secret value (by checking the result of hashing it with some public data), where the secret itself is included in the circuit.
+This effectively allows you to send transactions from an account just by knowing some password (without even needing a real private key or doing any kind of signing!).
+In both cases the user specific info (either an eddsa key or a password) is included in the circuit, so each time a user instatiates one of these circuits they'll get a different verification key and thus a different address (unless they use the same eddsa pubkey or the same secret password!).

-This is kind of a trivial example, but useful as a starting point.
-A slightly more interesting example would be a zk multisig.
+These are simple examples, but useful as starting points.
+A slightly more interesting example would be a zk multisig, or a zk login account.
 A normal SDK multisig requires all the pubkeys of the multisig to be stored on chain, and whenever a tx is signed, its clear which pubkeys in the multisig signed for it.
 With a zk multisig, only the circuit's verification key is stored on chain.
 The underlying pubkeys are never revealed, nor is it revelead which of them signed a given tx.
+With a zk login account, users would be able to send Cosmos-SDK txs using Oauth logins.

 ## Let me play